AraBlocks/ara-network/README.md

 ```

 * The above command would create a set of shared network key files (i.e) a secret key and a public key
-* If the mentioned keyRing file already exists, the `keyring-name-entry` would be just appended to the keyring array.
+* If the mentioned keyRing file already exists for the mentioned DID, the `keyring-name-entry` would be just appended to the keyring array.
 Else, it will create a new set of files
 * Delegation - Use the secret key, shared-secret-string & the keyring-name-entry to start up the remote node and then share the public key along with the shared-secret-string to all the peers who would want to communicate with the server
+* Note - When appending new entry into an existing keyring file, make sure to use a new `keyring-name-entry`.
+Also, make sure to use the same `DID` & `shared-secret-string` for appending

 ## Contributing
 - [Commit message format](/.github/COMMIT_FORMAT.md)